 Keep in mind that going in for a perm is not an “in and out” service.
 If you go in for a perm, you can expect to be in the salon for a few hours, depending on the length of your hair.
 When going to the stylist, bring pictures of what you want because you can decide how tight you want your curls to be.
 Make sure your stylist knows exactly what you want so you can leave the salon excited for your new do.

 How to Keep Your Perm Frizz-Free

 As with any curls, it’s important to maintain your new look to avoid frizz and tangles.
 Here’s what you can do to make sure your new curls stay frizz-free.

 Just like any chemical hair treatment, your hair will most likely be a little damaged after the perm.
-Make sure to use a conditioner every time you shampoo, and if your hair seems a little frizzy, go for a deep-conditioning treatment to add extra moisture to your locks.
+Make sure to use a conditioner every time you shampoo.
+If your hair seems a little frizzy, you can get a deep-conditioning treatment to add extra moisture to your locks.
 Moroccan oil is great to use as a leave-in conditioner.

 Get a Perm!

 Are you looking to get a perm?
-Or do you have more questions about how a perm works?
 Check out our student spa and salon!
-Our students can do perms and help you maintain perms under the supervision of licensed professionals.
+Our students can give you the curls you want under the supervision of licensed professionals.